webstone-education/webstone-education/README.md

-# student-repo-template
+# Webstone Education

-When a student signs up for Webstone Education, this template repository is used as the foundation for all courses and modules.
+Welcome 👋!

+This is your [Webstone Education](https://webstone.app) learning project.
+It contains lessons, quizzes and all source code for your courses.
+In addition, this is where you write your code as you work on individual lessons.